AfrEA: Promoting African-rooted Evaluation

-Founded in 1999 with the main aim of building evaluation capacity in Africa; AfrEA focuses on sharing knowledge and sustaining evaluation communities as cornerstones for the continent’s development.
+With the main aim of building evaluation capacity in Africa; AfrEA focuses on sharing knowledge and sustaining evaluation communities as cornerstones for the continent’s development.
 AfrEA strongly believes that developing a substantial African evaluation community comprised of national networks working closely with interested regional and international partners is the key to eradicate Africa’s widespread poverty, social and political exclusion, as well as the marginalization of African people.

 Ten Reasons why parliamentarians should engage in National Evaluation Policy process

 MODEL NATIONAL EVALUATION POLICY WITH KEY ELEMENTS 'Yaounde Declaration"

 Capacity Development opportunity: United Nations Learning Exchange Internship: Read more

 Opportunity for researchers in Algeria, Ethiopia, Ghana and Madagascar- Jan-Feb 2015: